ToEndThePeace/customLinkedListPython/README.md

 # LinkedList and Node Classes

-> Node is a required class to implement LinkedLists, but should never be called on its own
+> Node is a required class to implement LinkedLists and should not be called on its own

 Here's my take on a LinkedList, implemented in Python.